keml-group/keml.analysis/ReadMe.md

 ## Running

 This project is a basic maven based java application you can run in all normal ways (command line, IDE...).
 It has one optional input: the base folder.
-If none is given, it creates statistics on the complete example from keml.sample - assuming that project is located on the same level as keml.sample.
+If none is given, it creates statistics on the introductory example from keml.sample - assuming that project is located on the same level as keml.sample.
 All output files are stored in the folder **analysis**.

 ## Output